, ,

 3. Mathematical questions posing challenges for AI systems.

-Our aim is to attract interested mathematicians to what we see as a fascinating and important source of new research directions.
+Our aim was to attract interested mathematicians to what we see as a fascinating and important source of new research directions.

 View the Mathematical challenges in AI YouTube playlist.